TesterQuality/edx-documentation/en_us/release_notes/source/lms/index.rst

 January 7, 2015
 ****************

-* In the Instructor Dashboard, when you unenrolled a user who enrolled in the Verified track, if that user was reenrolled, he or she was automatically placed in the Verified track.
-This problem is fixed; the user is no longer automaticlaly enrolled in the Verified track.
+* In the Instructor Dashboard, when you unenrolled a student who enrolled in the Verified track, if that student was re-enrolled, he or she was automatically placed in the Verified track.
+This problem is fixed; the student is no longer automatically enrolled in the Verified track.
 (ECOM-776)

-* The student dashboard is updated to provide a visual indication of professional education courses the student is enrolled in.
+* The Student Dashboard is updated to provide a visual indication of professional education courses the student is enrolled in.
 (ECOM-728)

 .. include:: ../links.rst